County Line Trail

 More Trails in this Region: NE OH Trails List

-Much of the trail runs alongside an active railroad giving pleasure to train fans young and old.
+Much of the trail parallels an active railroad giving pleasure to train fans young and old.
 The line is indeed an active one.

 Trees do border the trail in several areas, yet you will be exposed on hot, sunny days along open spaces as well.
 But shade never seems far away, though you may have to move off the trail to take advantage.